How to Effectively Market Your Upcoming Fundraiser: 4 Tips

 - Simplify the donor conversion process.

 A fundraiser is only effective if you can invite enough support.
-These tips will help you attract potential donors and secure their donations once they arrive.
-Let’s get started.
+Let’s go through these tips to help you attract potential donors and secure their donations once they arrive.

 1. Start with an optimized website and donation page.

-In order to successfully market your online fundraiser, you should first confirm that your foundation is in tip-top shape.
+In order to successfully market your fundraiser, you should first confirm that you have a strong foundation to build on.
 This means optimizing the user experience of your nonprofit’s website—particularly your donation page.

-If your donation page is confusing, hard to find, or poorly formatted, you run the risk of losing potential supporters.
-Plus, problems with general web accessibility or mobile-friendliness may mean your donation form is completely unusable to some audiences!
+If your donation page is confusing, hard to find, or poorly designed, you run the risk of losing potential supporters.
+Plus, problems with general web accessibility or mobile-friendliness may mean your donation form is completely unusable for some audiences!

-To avoid these challenges, make sure your donation page is:
+Avoid these challenges by making sure your donation page is:

 - Easy to find.
 Your website should have intuitive and user-friendly navigation.
-Supporters need to have quick access to key details about your organization and mission.
-You’ll want to prominently link your donation page from the navigation menu and in calls to action throughout your website content.
+Supporters shouldn’t have to struggle to locate any of your organization’s information, but especially your donation page.
+Prominently link your donation page from the navigation menu and in calls to action across your website.

 - Simple.
 Pare down your donation form to include only the essential elements.
 While it can be tempting to gather as much information as possible, stick to only necessary fields like contact details and payment information.
 We’ll dive deeper into why this is important later in this article, but for now, keep in mind that a streamlined form is convenient and easy for donors.

 - Mobile responsive.
-Mobile devices make up more than 51% of global web traffic, so it’s likely that many potential supporters will be reaching your site from their smartphones.
-Provide a positive experience for these users by implementing a mobile-responsive layout and ensuring images and text appear at an appropriate size.
+Linking your donation page in social media posts and emails means that a large portion of potential supporters will be reaching your site from their phones.
+It is critical that you provide a positive experience for these users by implementing a mobile-responsive layout and ensuring images and text appear at an appropriate size.

 - Accessible.
 Your website should be in compliance with Americans with Disabilities Act (ADA) regulations in order to ensure access for all supporters.
 While the full list of requirements is extensive, adding accessibility elements like alt text to images is a great start.